How to Use RepTrack's Cycle Tracking: Setup, Check-Ins, and Symptom-Based Coaching

 Phase Forecast Card

 Shows what is coming next: the Up Next phase and your Next Period prediction.
-This is where the predictive value of consistent tracking pays off — after 2-3 cycles of data, these predictions become genuinely useful for planning training blocks, travel, or events.
+Predictions run entirely on-device and show a window — earliest to latest — with a confidence label rather than a single certain day, because real cycles vary.
+This is where consistent tracking pays off: after 2-3 cycles of data, that window tightens and becomes genuinely useful for planning training blocks, travel, or events.

 Nutrition This Phase Card